What To Do When An Etsy Seller Is Not Responding

 How long does an Etsy seller have to respond?

-As a general rule, Etsy asks that sellers respond to all messages from a customer within 24 hours of receiving the first message.
-This can include an automatically-sent response to let the customer know that the seller is unavailable for a certain amount of time.
-Etsy sellers are not responsible for answering messages around the clock, but within 24 hours is reasonable and within Etsy’s guidelines.
+“Responses” can also include an automatically-sent response to let the customer know that the seller is unavailable for a certain amount of time, so you might get a response that isn’t really an answer to your question.
+Etsy sellers aren’t responsible for answering messages around the clock, but within 24 hours is reasonable and within Etsy’s guidelines.

 Etsy has recently added a contact option that shows up on the order page where you can contact a seller after placing an order.
 It gives you a list of options to choose from, but you don’t need to use that form.